 2014/15 Conference series

-There will be two full-day UAS Conference events in 2014/15: Wednesday 1 October 2014 at the Exam Schools and Tuesday 24 March 2015 at the Maths Institute.
+There was a two full-day UAS Conference events in 2014/15: Wednesday 1 October 2014 at the Exam Schools and Tuesday 24 March 2015 at the Maths Institute.
 Further information about the conference series is at www.admin.ox.ac.uk/uasconference.